ollprogram/TwitchDiscordBridge/README.md

 1. Your Discord bot token (grab it on the <a href="https://discord.com/developers/docs/intro">Discord Dev Portal</a>).
 2. Your Twitch bot token (grab it <a href="https://twitchtokengenerator.com">Here</a>).
 3. A Twitch channel name (The channel where you stream).
 4. A discord channel ID.
-You need to activate first dev mode on discord `advanced>developer_mode>on`.
+You need to activate first dev mode on discord `advanced -> developer_mode -> on`.
 Right click on the channel where you want your bot to listen to it, and copy the ID.

 # Usage :
 To launch the program with the console interface : </br>